 To help with time management, think about what you want to achieve.
-Do you to get more done or to feel less stressed about the amount you have to do?
+Do you want to get more done or to feel less stressed about the amount you have to do?
 There are many different approaches to time management, and with most things, what works well for some might not work as well for others.
 Poor time management can lead to increased stress levels, so don’t waste time worrying about how much you need to do, plan ahead and get it done.
 Waiting to be put up for that promotion you’ve been after?
 Good time management could help you appear more professional.
 Here are 5 easy ways to help.

 You might want to spend the last part of Friday afternoon creating a plan for the following week so you know what you’re facing.
 But if you’re going to spend the weekend stressing about what a busy week you’re going to have, maybe shift the planning to first thing Monday morning so you know where your week is heading.

 Simple but effective.
 A handwritten list could suffice, or you could set yourself tasks/reminders in Outlook or whatever other software/application you prefer to use.
 You could take your to do list that little bit further: